PedroLourenco/MendeleyPaperReader/README.md

 Android application to use Mendeley API

-This repositorie are deprecated please see MendeleyPaperReader_Gradle
+This repository are deprecated please see MendeleyPaperReader_Gradle